 Matcher that looks up the metadata on the current node using the provided metadata provider and compares the value on the node against the value provided to MatchMetadata.
-If the metadata value does not exist for a particular node, MatchMetadata will always be considered not a match.
+If the metadata provider is unresolved, a LookupError exeption will be raised and ask you to provide a MetadataWrapper.
+If the metadata value does not exist for a particular node, MatchMetadata will be considered not a match.